mxro/maxrohde-web/content/Drafts/Some more thoughts on goals.md

 >There’s a lovely saying of Tranxu, a great Chinese sage [...].
 It goes: “When the archer shoots for no particular prize, he has all his skills; when he shoots to win a brass buckle, he is already nervous; when he shoots for a gold prize, he goes blind, sees two targets, and is out of his mind.
 His skill has not changed, but the prize divides him.
 He cares!
 He thinks more of winning than of shooting, and the need to win drains him of power.”

 What both of these source suggest is that the more powerful our desire for achieving our goals, the more it hinders our potential.
-I don't think I agree a 100%, but if being successful is important to you, this is a perspective worth considerting.
+I don't think I agree 100%, but if being successful is important to you, this is a perspective worth considering.

+## Direction

 As for being rudderless, not being able to live our purpose and make an impact - what's the alternative?
 Do you really know where you are going, what good you will do and does it make you happy?
-I have written quite a few articles on [finding](https://maxrohde.com/2020/05/23/finding-purpose) and [defining](https://maxrohde.com/2023/03/15/defining-a-personal-purpose-a-practical-guide) a purpose and have been tinkering with this for a long time - mostly unsuccessful, I have to admit.
+I have written quite a few articles on [finding](https://maxrohde.com/2020/05/23/finding-purpose) and [defining](https://maxrohde.com/2023/03/15/defining-a-personal-purpose-a-practical-guide) a purpose and have been tinkering with this for a long time - mostly unsuccessfully, I have to admit.

 Buddhist teacher Thich Nhat Hanh again has some thoughts on this for us: